blacknand/AsteriaC/README.md

 # AsteriaC
-A full compiler toolchain.
-AsteriaC includes a lexer, parsert, AST, IR, optimisation passes, register allocation, AArch64 code generation, and a minimal JIT engine.
+AsteriaC is a self-contained compiler for a C-like systems language designed and implemented from scratch.
+It includes a hand-written lexer and recursive-descent parser, an AST with semantic analysis and type checking, a typed basic-block IR, dataflow-based optimisation passes, a linear scan register allocator, and an AArch64 backend that adheres to the AAPCS64 calling convention.
+AsteriaC compiles source programs to AArch64 assembly, which is assembled and linked using the system toolchain to produce native executables.
+A *later* strench goal is a minimal JIT mode that directly emits AArch64 machine code and executes compiled functions in memory.